Taylor Swift And Zayn Malik Finally Receive Good News

 However, not everybody has always agreed that Taylor Swift is a great role model.
 Mark Karpowich of the Huffington Post said this is no longer the case.

-“Just a few years ago, Swift carried the banner for ordinary girls shunned for humbly wearing sneakers and sitting unnoticed in the bleachers; today, she probably wouldn’t even know what to say to a single one of them,” Karpowich claimed, noting that it’s unfortunate to see so many parents encouraging their young daughters cling to a “role model” who left them behind for for the temptations of brighter and “better” pastures.
+“Just a few years ago, Swift carried the banner for ordinary girls shunned for humbly wearing sneakers and sitting unnoticed in the bleachers; today, she probably wouldn’t even know what to say to a single one of them,” Karpowich claimed, noting that it’s unfortunate to see so many parents encouraging their young daughters to cling to a “role model” who left them behind for the temptations of brighter and “better” pastures.

 Do you think Taylor Swift is a good role model?
 Let us know your thoughts in the comments section.